 We want to make Recipes your one-stop-shop for visual data prep.
 And we want to ensure that we can throw the full force of our developers into building awesome, new features and working on scaling up what we do have, which means we’re not going to release any new features on Dataflows.
-We don’t have a formal EOL announcement at this time, but we’re working on one as we write this, so expect more details to come soon.
+We don’t have a formal EOL announcement, but we encourage customers to use Recipes for any new work.
 We want to give you advanced notice so you have plenty of time to learn Recipes, review your existing dataflows, give us feedback, and get into the future!

 The best way for you to maintain and future-proof your organization is to move your Dataflows to Recipes.
 That can be a large, daunting task for those of you who have become Dataflow rockstars or are looking at a giant pile of Dataflows that nobody has touched in 4 years.
 We know this will take time.
 That’s why we’re telling you now!
 We value transparency and feel that the best way for us to ensure a successful transition is to be open about our intent and let you tell us what you need to make this a reality.

 With that in mind, here’s what we delivered so far and already have on our roadmap for migration.

 - We’ve delivered a migration tool that turns a dataflow into recipes with a click of a button.
 There are additional enhancements to the tool in Winter ’23.
 There are plans to add more parity features to the migration tool as a follow-on.

 - We’ve published a comprehensive migration guide that details best practices on how to migrate dataflows to recipes

 - We have provided an approach to dataflow to recipe conversion in this blog.

 - We will provide the ability to opt-in to enable concurrent recipe runs (subject to approval).
 With the Winter 22 release lookout for this option under Analytics Settings.